SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-restore-your-content-database-to-sharepoint-2010/rule.md

 Now we need to attach the content database to the web application:

 1. Open up the  **SharePoint 2010 Management Shell** with administrative permissions.
-2. Run the following command to attach the database to the web application (replacing the red text to match your environment)<br>
+2. Run the following command to attach the database to the web application (replacing the red text to match your environment)

 ```